jte0419/Panel_Methods/README.md

 ## Source Panel Method: Airfoil

 After making sure the simple validation case of the circular cylinder worked properly, we updated the code to be able to run with airfoils.
 There are a couple more functions, programs, and directories needed when running this code.
 You can run my code in either MATLAB or Python.
 Whichever you choose, make sure to download all the files with that extension (*.m* or *.py*) from the list below.
 You will also need the directory with the airfoils (*Airfoil_DAT_Selig*, make sure to extract after downloading the *zip* file) and the XFOIL executable (*xfoil.exe*) in the directory with all the code.
-To run the code, open the *SP_Airfoil* script and press *Run* or *F5*.
+To execute the code, run the *SP_Airfoil* script.

 * MATLAB Code
   * [SP_Airfoil.m](./SP_Airfoil.m)